 You can also always just skip the first page and head straight to the planning section.
 The first page is actually overrated and not as important as it seems when you sit to make one.
 So don’t let your fears hold you back from being productive and planning for success.

-So maybe you can just leave it blank for the moment and come back to it later when you’re more confident and it doesn’t give you any more anxiety.
+So maybe you can just leave it blank for the moment and come back to it later when you’re more confident, and it doesn’t give you any more anxiety.

 What did you use for your cover page?
 Or planning to?
 Looking forward to reading your comments below.

-Hope this post was useful if you find it so, please share!
+I hope this post was useful.
+If you find it so, please share!
 If you enjoy my content and want to show your appreciation, please consider supporting me with a cup of coffee.

-And remember: Keep Bullet Journaling and Don’t Be A BLOB.
+And remember: Keep Bullet Journaling, and Don’t Be A Blob.